isabella232/journeys.en/help/using/segment/using-a-segment.md

 snippet: y
 ---

-# Using segments in your journeys {#using-a-segment}
+# Using segments in conditions {#using-a-segment}

-This section explains how to use a segment in a journey condition or action.
+This section explains how to use a segment in a journey condition.
 To learn how to use a **Segment qualification** event in your journey, refer to [Events activities](../building-journeys/event-activities.md#segment-qualification).

-The following steps allow you to use a segment in a journey condition.
-For journey action mapping, the principle is similar.
+To use a segment in a journey condition, follow these steps:

 1. Open a journey, drop a **Condition** activity and choose the **Data Source Condition**.
    ![](../assets/journey47.png)